sjmodi1997/Portfolio/README.md

 # Portfolio
+This branch is created for implementing emailJs to make portfolio static

 I am tryin to build my portfolio using React.js

 It is also using the API from Portfolio-api/ to send an Email using @sendGrind